 The land over which the Ganges flows is considered as sacred ground.
 Those who die within an area around Ganga called Gangakshtrya (the land of Ganga) are believed to go to the heavenly world and all their sins are washed down.
 The burial of a dead body at the banks of Ganges, or even casting the ashes of the departed into its water, is thought propitious and leads to the salvation of the deceased.

 Gangajal (the water of Ganga), is regarded by the Hindus as the most pure and sacred water on this Earth.
 “Gangajal” is held so sanctified that it is believed, by just holding this water in hand no Hindu dares to lie or be dishonest.
 According to, The Puranas (the ancient Hindu scriptures) taking a dip in the holy Ganges bestows heavenly blessings.
 Ganga Jal is also used in various religious ceremonies of Hindus.

-Prominence importance has been given to the holy river Ganges in the field of religion and religious activities in Hindu religion.
+Prominence importance has been given to the holy river Ganges in the field of religion and religious activities in the Hinduism.
 No other river has been as much mentioned in the Purana as the holy Ganges.
 The Ganges is one of the holiest of all the shrines on this earth as per the Puranas.
-It is believed that not only man, but even the tiniest of insects get liberated and achieve salvation through the Ganga.
+It is believed that not only man but even the tiniest of insects get liberated and achieve salvation through the Ganga.